Agriculture

 More on Agriculture

 WASHINGTON, D.C. — Today, Congressman David Kustoff (R-TN) cosponsored a bipartisan resolution to designate March 19, 2024, as "National Agriculture Day."
 Led by Reps.
+Mark Alford (R-MO) and Jim Costa (D-CA), this resolution celebrates the importance of agriculture as one of the most impactful industries in the United States.

 WASHINGTON, D.C. — Congressman David Kustoff (TN-08) led 16 of his colleagues on the House Ways and Means Committee in sending a

 WASHINGTON, DC—Today, Congressman David Kustoff (TN-08) joined House Agriculture Committee Ranking Member Glenn "GT" Thompson (PA-15) and his Republican colleagues to introduce H.R.
 8069, the Reducing Farm Input Costs and Barriers to Domestic Production Act.
+This legislation requires the Biden Administration to stop using regulatory barriers to limit agriculture production and to provide immediate relief to farmers.

 Washington, D.C. – Today, U.S. Representative David Kustoff (TN-08) announced $11,755,000 in grants and loans from The United States Department of Agriculture's (USDA) Community Facilities Program.
 This funding will go towards rural development in the City of Trenton, Town of Alamo, and City of Covington.